Friday, 22 August 2025

 Some years ago, I saw a reality TV programme in which a former popular singer seemed to suggest that the only way to measure success in life was to measure one’s financial wealth.
 I was stunned that any experienced, reasonably intelligent and now ageing man of the world (he was mid-seventies at the time) could be so obtuse, blinkered and limited in his outlook.

-Success can also take the form of realising a burning ambition or attaining a coveted position.
-Ambition may allow an individual to overcome challenges and achieve great things, and ego may play a healthy part in attaining success, but concentration on a particular outcome and excessive focus on how to achieve that outcome can lead to a blinkered or short-sighted view of life and may not lead to ultimate fulfilment.
+Success can also take the form of realising a burning personal ambition or attaining a coveted position.
+Ambition may allow an individual to overcome challenges and achieve personal advancement, and ego may play a healthy part in attaining success, but concentration on a particular outcome and excessive focus on how to achieve that outcome can lead to a blinkered or short-sighted view of life and may not lead to ultimate fulfilment.

 A broader perspective may allow an individual to maintain a sense of proportion and to rethink priorities.